-During the monsoon, or summer thunderstorm season, Arizona experiences more severe weather than many other states.
-On some occasions, a severe storm may spawn a microburst.
-More often, high winds, dust and severe downpours resulting in flash floods are common monsoon occurrences.
+During the monsoon or summer thunderstorm season, Arizona experiences more severe weather than many other states.
+On some occasions, a severe storm may spawn a microburst, but more often high winds, dust, and severe downpours result in flash floods.

-- The greatest number of consecutive monsoon days was 72, from June 25 through September 4, 1984.
-This was also the greatest number of consecutive days with dew points of 60 degrees or higher.
+The greatest number of consecutive monsoon days (with dewpoints above 55 degrees) was 72 from June 25 through September 4, 1984, which was also the greatest number of consecutive days with dewpoints of 60 degrees or higher.

 Although rain is a part of monsoon season in Arizona, high winds, dust storms, and even tornados can result from the high dewpoints recorded during the summer months.
 In Phoenix, normal rainfall during the height of monsoon season—in July, August, and September—is 2.65 inches, but the wettest season on record occurred in 1984 (it was a bad year) when the state received 9.38 inches of rain resulting in heavy flooding of many roads.

 On the other end of the spectrum, the driest monsoon season on record occurred in 1924 when Arizona only received .35 inches of rain, resulting in a drought and a subsequently high hazard for wildfires.

 Monsoon season can bring serious damage to the state as high winds can toss debris around, down trees, damage power lines, and destroy structures like roofs and shelters.
 Manufactured homes are especially susceptible to damage as they're typically not designed to withstand unusually high winds or other severe weather.

 In order to better prepare for monsoon season, it's important to review safety guidelines for being caught in gale-force winds.
 Just like you would in a tornado, bunkering down in a door frame or the bathtub away from windows is your safest bet if you can't get to a shelter before the storm.